-- Updates: determine what elements to follow in Yesplan and set rules to stay up to date.
+- Updates: Determine which elements to follow in Yesplan and set rules to stay up to date.

 Below, we give a summary of the capabilities in each category.

-Under this tab you can change your name, email address, username and password.
+In this tab you can change your name, email address, username and password:

-- Password: the password you use to sign in.
-Yesplan will only accept strong passwords.
-When you enter a weak password you are given tips on how to make it stronger.
+- Password: The password you use to sign in.
+Yesplan will only accept the password if it’s strong enough.
+If you enter a weak password after all, you’re given tips on how to make it stronger.

-You can edit your name and email address by changing the input fields.
-Click on “Change Username and Password” to change your username and password.
+You can edit your name and email address by editing the input fields.
+Click “Change Username and Password” to change your username and password.

 - If you haven’t specified an email address, you obviously won’t be able to use it to sign in or to receive emails from Yesplan.